Rafaeldfb/react-studies/README.md

 But not only layout's metter, some cool events will happen just on mouse events in actual version like hover event, So to get a better experence try to running this at your desktop or notebook too.

+## Cross browser compatiblity
+This app as primary made with help of Firefox, but some corrections were made for Chrome.
+Both running versions released after 2021 will be fine, so is espected that it work on these browsers without any issues.
+If you'r using another browser or older version, please contact me to give your feedback.

-# For Help, Suggestions and  to send for me some Money or Cripto...
+# For Help, Suggestions and to send me some Money or Cripto...
 Please, contact me at - dfbrafa@hotmail.com